awslabs/aws-lambda-dart-runtime/README.md

 > this package requires Dart `>= 2.6`
 > currently `dart2native` only supports building for the platform it is run on, so you must either build on a `Linux` machine or use `docker`

 [Dart](https://dart.dev/) is a unsupported [AWS Lambda](https://aws.amazon.com/lambda/) runtime.
 However, we can leverage a [custom runtime](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-custom.html) to use the [Dart](https://dart.dev/) programming language.
-There are two options to use [Dart](https://dart.dev/).
-We can bundle the Dart Runtime in a Lambda Layer and use JIT compilation to run a Dart program.
+There are two options for how we could use [Dart](https://dart.dev/).
+We could bundle the Dart Runtime in a [Lambda layer](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html) and use JIT compilation to run a Dart program.
 The other is to compile a shipable binary of the Dart program.
 Dart `>= 2.6` introduced `dart2native`.
 The [tool](https://dart.dev/tools/dart2native) uses AOT (ahead-of-time) to compile a Dart program to [native x64 machine code](https://dart.dev/platforms).
 The created standalone executable is native machine code that's compiled from the specific Dart file and its dependencies, plus a small Dart runtime that handles type checking and gargabe collection.

-We decides to use this approach rather then the just-in-time compilation of Dart files, because we do not want to ship different runtime versions to bootstrap the runtime.
-Also, this has the advantage of not needing to future support any runtime or deprecate older ones.
+We decided to use the approach rather then the just-in-time compilation of Dart files.
+Because we do not want to ship different runtime versions to bootstrap the runtime environment.
+Furthermore, this has the advantage of not needing to further support any version of the standalone Dart runtime.
+Which we eventually we have to deprecated anyway.
+You end up with an always running version of your code.

 ## Use